reslbesl/theresa.github.io/research.md

 **Articles**

-"Synthetic Data - Anonymisation Groundhog Day", **Theresa Stadler**, Bristena Oprisanu, Carmela Troncoso, 2022, USENIX Security - [Link](https://www.usenix.org/system/files/sec22-stadler.pdf)
+[Synthetic Data - Anonymisation Groundhog Day](https://www.usenix.org/system/files/sec22-stadler.pdf) - **Stadler, T.**, Oprisanu, B. & Troncoso, C., USENIX Security (2022)

-"Why the search for a privacy-preserving data sharing mechanism is failing", Theresa Stadler, Carmela Troncoso, 2022, Natural Computational Science - [Link](https://www.nature.com/articles/s43588-022-00236-x)
+[Why the search for a privacy-preserving data sharing mechanism is failing](https://www.nature.com/articles/s43588-022-00236-x) - **Stadler,T.** & Troncoso, C., Natural Computational Science (2022)

 **Impact**

 Our paper on evaluating synthetic data as a privacy mechanism has already had a significant impact.
 Upon request, I have presented it to practitioners (Financial Conduct Authority, UK), data protection bodies (EDPS, EU level; CNIL, FR), and academics in diverse disciplines, (e.g, Harvard Privacy Tools Group, Microsoft Research Cambridge, the Alan Turing Institute, or the "Health Sciences and Technology" program at MIT).
 Furthermore, the framework implmentation is in use by multiple industrial partners.